Joshua-onwuzu/fintech-api/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes

 #### Prerequisites
-You need to have Mysql, Nodejs, and Npm installed on your local machine
+You need to have Mysql,Adonis, Nodejs, and Npm installed globally on your local machine

 #### Installing
 * Clone the repository ```https://github.com/Joshua-onwuzu/fintech-api.git ```